Organization of the Luftwaffe (1933–1945): Armoured Paratroop Division

-In late 1937, volunteers for the Paratroop Corps were combined in the I.Jäger–Battalion.
+In late 1937, volunteers for the Paratroop Corps were combined in the I. Jäger–Bataillon.
 This along with the 15.
 Pionier-Kompanie formed the IV.
-Fallschirmschützen-Battalion.
+Fallschirmschützen-Bataillon.
 They still remained part of the Regiment Hermann Göring until March 1938.
 In March they were renamed I./FallschirmJäger-Regiment 1.
 In late 1939, the regiment had expanded even further and consisted of the following units: